 - What are the impacts of food poverty? - How widespread is food poverty in the borough? - What strategic approaches are in existence to tackle food poverty? - What approaches are in existence to reduce people's dependency on food aid, such as Food Banks?
-To receive an understanding of how food poverty is addressed - To evaluate how the Borough Council, together with its partners, can collectively respond to food poverty - To identify the specific issues relating to food poverty - To identify the existence and impact of "holiday hunger" - To identify how food poverty differs across the borough of Northampton and the reasons for this - 6.1.2 Scrutiny Panel 1 therefore recommends to Cabinet that: - 6.1.3 That it is investigated where the gaps in food banks within Northampton are. - 6.1.4 That child poverty needs are included in any Strategy in relation to poverty. food poverty strategy and note that the process of developing an Anti-Food Poverty Strategy can of itself have wider impacts such as: - Raising the profile of food poverty, especially with local decisionmakers - Developing a shared positive vision - Creating a sense of empowerment for experts by experience
+To receive an understanding of how food poverty is addressed - To evaluate how the Borough Council, together with its partners, can collectively respond to food poverty - To identify the specific issues relating to food poverty - To identify the existence and impact of "holiday hunger" - To identify how food poverty differs across the borough of Northampton and the reasons for this - 6.1.2 Scrutiny Panel 1 therefore recommends to Cabinet that: - 6.1.3 That a Working Group, owned by the Community and Engagement Team, is set up and tasked with analysing the gaps in foodbanks within Northampton and the Working Group works with Partners to seek solutions to increasing food provision within these areas.